Amar-Sri-MS/FunTools/Generator/README.md

 via PCI.
 Messages can have different sizes, and may contain variable-length parts.
 At the current time, efficient processing in different languages is not a design goal for Generator.

-The generator's input takes high-level descriptions of data structures used in interchange.
-It creates helper functions to initialize the data structure, access packed fields with predictable code.
-It also produces documentations defining those data structures.  generator.py is intended for software-only structures.
-Hardware specifications (such as CSR descriptions) should use the existing Perl scripts for describing hardware registers.

-The generator script also transforms the structures in various ways for efficiency.
-The first supported conversion, "packing", avoids inefficient compiled code by replacing multiple bitfields with a larger field to fit a full C type.
-It defines accessor macros to get and set from the multiple fields in a single access.

 ## Input File Format